Petite Snow Butterfly Bush

 Buddleja davidii 'Monite'Item #1357 USDA Hardiness Zone: 5 - 9

-- OverviewLight Needs:Partial to full sunWatering Needs:Water weekly, or more often in extreme heat, until established.Average Landscape Size:Fast growing to 4 to 6 ft. tall, 3 to 5 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water weekly, or more often in extreme heat, until established.Average Landscape Size:Fast growing; reaches 4 to 6 ft. tall, 3 to 5 ft. wide.

 - CareCare InformationRequires well-drained soil.
-Water regularly during first growing season to establish a deep, extensive root system; requires less water when established.
-Feed with a general purpose fertilizer before new growth begins in spring.
-For a formal appearance, shear annually after flowering.Pruning time: fall after flowering.Light Needs:Partial to full sunWatering Needs:Water weekly, or more often in extreme heat, until established.
+Water regularly during first growing season to establish a deep, extensive root system; less often when established.
+Clip spent flowers to promote continued bloom.
+Fertilize before new spring growth begins.
+Prune hard in spring to rejuvenate.
+Mulch in harsh winter areas; may die to the ground, re-growing from roots.Pruning time: late winter to spring; in mild winter areas may be pruned in fall after flowering..Light Needs:Partial to full sunWatering Needs:Water weekly, or more often in extreme heat, until established.

 - History & LoreHistory:Buddleja davidii is a species native to China where it grows in thickets on river banks.
 It was first discovered by Jesuit missionaries, the first westerners to enter that region.
 This species was named after one missionary botanist, Armand David who sent samples back to Jardin des Plantes in Paris.
 These remained a French plant until the end of the 19th century when specimens were sent to Kew where they became parent material for 20th century breeding.
 This plant is one of the dwarf nanohensis group developed by Monrovia Nursery.Lore:Butterfly bushes are the most important butterfly lure plants.
 Adults of all species flock to the blossoms to feed on the nectar.